 It’s human nature to react badly to criticism.
 But an initial negative reaction could scare your team members off, making them less likely to share honest feedback in the future.
 Take a deep breath, thank the person for their thoughts, and then spend some time in reflection.
 It could take days or even weeks to decide whether to act on the feedback, and even longer to develop a plan of action.
 And that’s okay.

 The first step is simply to sit with the information.
-Consider the source – are you receiving this feedback from a hardened company veteran or a newbie millennial.
+Consider the source – are you receiving this feedback from a hardened company veteran, during an exit interview with a recently resigned employee, or a newbie millennial.
 If you’re feeling upset, remind yourself of all the parts of your identity that have nothing to do with the feedback you’ve just received.
 This is only one small bump in the road.